 When designing organizational change programs, we have many possible approaches.
-One powerful tool is executive coaching, and BlessingWhite increasingly incorporates targeted one-on-one coaching as part of organization-wide development initiatives.
+One powerful tool is executive coaching, and BlessingWhite increasingly incorporates targeted one-on-one executive coaching programs as part of organization-wide development initiatives.

 While this approach may appear to be a significant investment at first glance — after all you are working with just one individual at a time — executive coaching has a deceptively high return-on-investment.

 This is because a targeted investment in select individuals at the top can have a profound transformational effect across the whole organization.
 And when coaching is combined with formal leadership training, the impact on changed behavior of the executive is dramatic — nearly 4 times greater — increasing behavior change from 22% to 80% (Olivero, Bane, & Kopelman, 1997).

 The benefits of executive coaching come from its customized approach and ability to flex with the unique needs of each client.
 Effective executive coaching weaves personal development with the explicit needs of the business, and it delivers a far-reaching impact on the organization’s culture.

 32% of coaches responding to a 2009 Harvard Business Review survey indicated that the ability to measure ROI was very important when hiring a coach, and 61% ranked clear methodology as very important.